 Selecting the right clothing will not only help to increase comfort, impact on your mindset and have a surprising impact on your performance.
 If you look good, you feel good and play better.
 It also gives you a chance to show off your individuality and make people remember you.

 Often plain cotton shirts are a popular choice as they are comfortable.
 However, once you begin to sweat they will start to get heavy as they don’t dry fast meaning it will become over uncomfortable quickly.
-Most sports brands offer a range of quick dry, performance materials and products that keeps the sweat off your body to keep you dry and comfortable.
+Most sports brands offer a range of quick-dry, performance materials and products that keep the sweat off your body to keep you dry and comfortable.